Montecristo 1935 Anniversary Nicaragua No. 2 - Blind Cigar Review

 Body/Complexity: Medium

-“After I light the cigar and take my first few puffs I get the overwhelming need to go grab some Jolly Ranchers.
+“After I light the and take my first few puffs I get the overwhelming need to go grab some Jolly Ranchers.
 That is the essence of the smoke early on.
 Digging deeper I find that that hard candy is dusted with red pepper flake.
 When I take a retrohale, after a few minutes, I get woken up by an intense red pepper flake.
 This makes me slow way down because it is just too much.
-Thankfully, the cigar decides to settle down.
+Thankfully, the decides to settle down.
 The hard candy is replaced by deep cacao in both the palate and the retro.
 The pepper is still there, it is just balanced out by a woody note as you chew the smoke.
-Long of this has made the finish of the cigar very long.” –Estevan Z. (TheRealBanzi)
+Long of this has made the finish of the very long.” –.
+(TheRealBanzi)

 Second Third